HazardousPeach/hazardouspeach.github.io/index.md

 Alex Sanchez-Stern
 ==================

-Hey I'm Alex Sanchez-Stern, I'm a masters student at the University of Washington, working on a project called [Herbie](http://herbie.uwplse.org).
-I'm graduating from the UW this Spring and I'll be heading off to UCSD for a PhD.
-I'm generally interested in Synthesis and Verificaiton projects, although my experience with verification is still pretty limited.
+Hey I'm Alex Sanchez-Stern, I'm a PhD student at the University of California San Diego.
+I'm also part of the team at the UW that built [Herbie](http://herbie.uwplse.org).
+I graduated from the UW with a Masters degree in the Spring of 2016.
+I'm generally interested in using synthesis to elide complex domain details, and improving the usability of proof assistants through better proof search and new meta-language frameworks.

 Herbie
 ------